llyx97/Rosita/README.md

 Fine-tuning BERT
 ========
-To fine-tune the pre-trained BERT model on different tasks, enter `Pruning/` and run:
+To fine-tune the pre-trained BERT model on a downstream task, enter the directory `Pruning/` and run:
 ```
 python run_glue.py \
   --model_type bert \